-The panels above are installed on the front of the Betty Bear Hut, a recreational haven in the central Colorado backcountry; a place that sees harsh winters, blistering summers, and a whole lot of bright sun at 11,100 feet elevation.
+The panels in the picture below are installed on the front of the Betty Bear Hut, a recreational haven in the central Colorado backcountry; a place that sees harsh winters, blistering summers, and a whole lot of bright sun at 11,100-feet elevation.

 One of the misconceptions about solar is that it’s an untested technology.
 Skeptics argue there’s no way to tell how long the panels will last, or that they will require costly maintenance on a regular basis.